Teen Mentoring: The power of a positive role model

 - 55% more likely to enroll in college

-- 130% more likely to hold leadership positions in extracurricular activities
+- 130% more likely to hold a leadership position"

 That's where you and your willingness to give back may come in.
-If you have a genuine interest in and respect for young people, good listening skills, empathy, the ability to see solutions and opportunities, and flexibility, you have what it takes to be a good mentor, according to the National Mentoring Partnership.
+If you have a genuine interest in and respect for the youth, good listening skills, adaptability, compassion, the willingness to see solutions and to find opportunities, you may have what it takes to be a good mentor, according to Mentoring.org.